 In addition to liabilities, the Statement of Financial Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Government has only one type of item related to the City's pension plans that qualifies for reporting in this category.
 A difference between projected and actuarial earnings on pension plan investments results from actual investment earnings above or below actuarial projected earnings.
-This item, difference between projected and actuarial earnings on pension plan investments, is deferred and amortized over 5 years in future periods as a component of the pension expense.
+This item, difference between projected and actuarial projected earnings in the generation of the pension plan investments, is deferred and amortized over 5 years in future periods as a component of the pension expense.